nobodyzxc/BlogBackUp/source/_posts/MySQL-Note.md

 * functions
   * group by before order by
-  * mysql don't support first() , last() , alternatively , you should use order by and limit
+  * MySQL don't support first() , last() , alternatively , you should use order by and limit
 ```sql
 select ship_city from orders
 group by ship_city order by id desc limit 1;